GreedyKomodoDragon/raft/README.md

 # raft
-A implementation of the Raft consenus algorithm
+A implementation of the Raft consenus algorithm, written in [Go](https://go.dev/) and utilising GRPC & protobuf to communicate between nodes to obtain consenus.

 ## Building